 - Do you want a big roomy drum sound with a lot of reverb, or a tighter sound with more silent space between each hit?

 - Do you want big punchy drums that really stand out, or is there another instrument that takes the lead?

 - Do you want a lot of sustain after each drum is hit, or do you want to keep each stroke short and controlled?

 - Do different songs require different variations of the above points?

-- See the Drum Sound FAQ for a good overview of the the different factors that influence your sound.
+Tip: See the Drum Sound FAQ for all of the essential info on the factors that influence your drum sound.

 Contact the studio before you get there

 Find out exactly what drum gear is available at the studio for you to use.